 Hufflepuff House: The Crusaders.
 They stick around in X-2, rechristening themselves as the Youth League.

 Improbable Weapon User: Wakka fights fiends by chucking his blitzball at their heads, and Lulu uses dolls as her weapon of choice.
-In Wakka's case, those blitzballs are clearly pretty hard and heavy, as are his throws.
-As for the dolls, attacking with them deals about as much damage as one would expect from a small puppet, so they're probably meant for focusing Lulu's magic.
+In Wakka's case, those blitzballs are clearly pretty hard and heavy, as are his throws (and the fact that his throws look just as powerful even while underwater makes this so much more improbable).
+As for the dolls, attacking with them deals about as much damage as one would expect from a small puppet, so they're probably meant for focusing Lulu's magic (as seen when Lulu casts high-level spells, which have her doll imitating her arm movements).
+However, it makes for very hilarious kills if she uses the Fatal Cait Sith (with the Deathstrike ability).

 Improvised Zipline: The ship fires massive anchor cables into the building the characters need to get to, but since it's under fire, it can't stay long, so the party surfs down the cables onto the building.